Geometric Planar Networks on Bichromatic Points: Minimum Spanning Tree for Collinear Points

-In our algorithm, we select the shorter arc among $(p_0,p_{k})$ and $(p_1,p_{k+1})$.
+In our algorithm to compute an optimum spanning tree inside an outermost arc $(p_0,p_{\tau+1})$, first we select the shorter arc among $(p_0,p_{\tau})$ and $(p_1,p_{\tau+1})$.
 Then, we recursively solve the problem inside the selected arc by treating it as an outermost arc.
-It is easy to see that this problem can be solved in linear time.
-Next, we give an algorithm for deciding which outermost arcs to choose.
+This problem can be solved in linear time.
+We are going to use this algorithm as a subroutine in our algorithm for solving the general problem.
+Next, we give a Dynamic Programming (DP) based algorithm for this general problem.
+This algorithm essentially decides which outermost arcs to choose.

-Let $p_1,p_2,\ldots$ be the input points.
-Our algorithm incrementally computes a non-crossing spanning tree starting from the left and by connecting a new point in each step.
-Let $P_1=\{p_1,\ldots,p_l\}$ and $P_2=\{p_{l+1},\ldots,p_{k}\}$.
-To initialize, for each $l+1\le j\le k$, we compute the cost of optimum spanning tree of $\{p_1,\ldots,p_j\}$ that contains the outermost arc $(p_1,p_j)$ using the above algorithm.
-Now, suppose we want to connect a new point $p_i\in P_{t+1}$ for $t\ge 2$.
-We have already computed the cost of an optimum spanning tree of $\{p_1,\ldots,p_{q}\}$ with any valid outermost arc $(r,s)$, where $r\in P_{t-1}$ and $s\in P_{t}$.
-In the new spanning tree, $p_i$ must be connected to a point $s$ of $P_t$.
-For each such $s$, we compute the cost of the spanning tree that contains the arc $(s,p_i)$.
-In particular, the total cost is the sum of three costs: (i) the cost of $(s,p_i)$, (ii) the cost of connecting the points inside $(s,p_i)$ and (iii) the cost of the optimum spanning tree of $p_1,\ldots,s$ that contains $(r,s)$ for some $r\in P_{t-1}$.
-We select the arc $(r,s)$ in our spanning tree that minimizes the total cost.
+Let $p_1,p_2,\ldots, p_{n+m}$ be the input points.
+Our DP algorithm incrementally computes a non-crossing spanning tree starting from the left connecting a new point in each step.
+Let $P_1=\{p_1,\ldots,p_l\}$ and $P_2=\{p_{l+1},\ldots,p_{\tau}\}$.
+For $l+1\le i\le n+m$, let MST$(i)$ be the subproblem of computing an optimum spanning tree for the prefix set of points $\{p_1,\ldots,p_i\}$.
+We store the cost of MST$(i)$ in table $M$ indexed by $i$, where $l+1\le i\le n+m$.
+To initialize, for each $l+1\le i\le \tau$, we compute the cost of an optimum spanning tree of $\{p_1,\ldots,p_i\}$.
+Note that in this base case, any non-crossing spanning tree contains the outermost arc $(p_1,p_i)$.
+Otherwise, either $p_1$ or $p_i$ cannot be connected without crossing.
+Thus, we can compute an optimum spanning tree using the algorithm mentioned above for computing an optimum spanning tree inside an outermost arc.
+Thus, in the base case we compute all the entries of $M$ with indices in $\{l+1,\ldots,\tau\}$.

+Now, suppose we want to solve MST$(i)$ for any $i\ge \tau+1$.
+Thus, we would like to connect a new point $p_i\in P_{t+1}$ for some $t\ge 2$.
+We have already computed the entry $M[q]$ for all $l+1\le q < i$.
+By Observation \ref{obs:consecutive}, in the solution spanning tree of MST$(i)$, $p_i$ must be connected to a point $p_s$ of $P_t$, as $p_i\in P_{t+1}$.
+For each such $p_s$, we compute the cost of the spanning tree that contains the arc $(p_s,p_i)$.
+In particular, the total cost is the sum of three costs: (i) the cost of the arc $(p_s,p_i)$, (ii) the cost of connecting the points inside the open interval $(p_s,p_i)$ and (iii) the cost of the optimum spanning tree of $\{p_1,\ldots,p_s\}$.
+We select the point $p_s$ that minimizes the total cost.
+Thus, Here, $\lVert p_ip_s\rVert$ is the cost of $(p_s,p_i)$ and \text{cost}$(s,i)$ is the cost of any optimum spanning tree inside the outermost arc $(p_s,p_i)$.
+Note that one can precompute and store the costs \text{cost}$(s,i)$ for all possible open intervals $(p_s,p_i)$ in quadratic time using the algorithm for computing an optimum spanning tree inside an outermost arc.
+Thus, for a fixed $p_s$, the sum of the three costs mentioned above can be computed using a constant number of table lookups.
+Thus, each step of this dynamic programming based algorithm takes linear time.
+Hence, an optimum spanning tree can be computed in quadratic time.